amr-elzahar/comparison/README.md

 **11) Ease of Setup:**

-1. **Ansible:** Requires to install ansible on the master only (agentless).
+1. **Ansible:** Easy because it requires to install ansible on the master only (agentless).
-2. **Chef:** Requires to install chef on the master and chef client on the agent/slave (client-server architecture).
+2. **Chef:** Difficult because it requires to install chef on the master and chef cleint on the agent/slave (client-server architecture).
-3. **Puppet:** Requires to install puppet on the master and puppet client on the agent/slave (client-server architecture).
+3. **Puppet:** Difficult because it requires to install puppet on the master and puppet client on the agent/slave (client-server architecture).

 **12) Tool Configuration:** Push configuration management tools intiate and actively push configuration changes from a central server to target systems for immediate updates, often using agents.
 In contrast, pull configuration management tools allow target systems to autonomously fetch configurations from a central repository periodically or on-demand, and the option for agentless or lightweight agents.

 1. **Ansible:** Offers both approaches push (default) and pull.
 2. **Chef:** Supports pull approache.
 3. **Puppet:** Supports pull approache as well.

+**12) Tool Capabilities:** Each tool has its own capabilities.
+Hers are some these capabilities for each tool:

+1. **Ansible:** Offers Continuous delivery, app deployment, infrastructure automation (IaC).
+2. **Chef:** Offers Continuous delivery, infrastructure automation (IaC), Securty and compliance.
+3. **Puppet:** Offers visualization and reporting, and role-based access.